fuodorov/fuodorov/README.md

 ### Hi there 👋

+My name's Vyacheslav Fedorov and I'm currently a research software engineer at the Budker Institute of Nuclear Physics in Novosibirsk, Russia where I help write code for modelling electron beam in linear induction accelerator LIA-20.

+I am currently studying at ITMO University and at the Yandex School of Data Analytics as a Python developer.

 <!--
 **fuodorov/fuodorov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.